euro-cordex/xrclim/README.rst

-xrclim implements common climate data operators using the power of xarray.
+xrclim is supposed to test implementations of common climate data operators using the power of xarray.

 * Free software: MIT license